longhorn/upgrade-responder/README.md

    and change the `AppName` to be the name of your application.
    ![Alt text](./assets/images/import_grafana_dashboard_for_upgrade_responder.png?raw=true)
-1. If you specify `-query-period` to be different than `1h`, you need to change the time in GROUP BY clause in Grafana dashboard queries to match `-query-period`
+1. If you specify `-query-period` to be different than `1h`, you need to change the time in GROUP BY clause in Grafana dashboard queries to be multiple of `-query-period` value

 Upon success, you should see a dashboard similar to:
 ![Alt text](./assets/images/longhorn_upgrade_responder_dashboard.png?raw=true)

 ### 3. Modifying your application

-Modify your application to periodically send the request to Upgrade Responder server every `--query-period`.
+Modify your application to periodically send the request to Upgrade Responder server every `requestIntervalInMinutes` where `requestIntervalInMinutes` is the value returned from Upgrade Responder sever when your application makes an upgrade request to it.
-The default value for `--query-period` is one hour.
-So your application should send one `POST` request every one hour.
+Your application should send one `POST` request every `requestIntervalInMinutes`.
 The request's body should be in the format:
    ```json
    {